Rayan Al-Bloushi

-Rayan Al-Bloushi (ريان البلوشي; born 27 February 2001) is a Saudi Arabian professional footballer who plays as a striker for Saudi Pro League side Al-Ettifaq.
+Rayan Al-Bloushi (ريان البلوشي; born 27 February 2001) is a Saudi Arabian professional footballer who plays as a striker for Al-Jabalain on loan from Al-Riyadh.

 Career

 Al-Bloushi started his career at the youth team of Al-Ettifaq and represented the club at every level.
 On 11 October 2020, he signed his first professional contract with the club.
 He was first called up to the first-team during the 2020–21 season.
 He made his debut on 10 April 2021 in the league match against derby rivals Al-Qadsiah.
 On 30 August 2021, Al-Bloushi joined Al-Fayha on loan.
+On 20 July 2023, Al-Bloushi joined First Division side Al-Safa.
+On 13 July 2024, Al-Bloushi joined Pro League side Al-Riyadh.
+On 12 September 2025, Al-Bloushi joined Al-Jabalain on loan.